gswdn/CobaBot/README.md

 ### 3.1.4
 * bugfix: speaking bubbles (again)

+### 3.1.5
+* bugfix: enabled setting HTML in button response texts to enable html formatting and escaped umlauts

 ## For contributors

 If you'd like to contribute, please contact me with your idea.